Brave is a Free, Open-source Browser that Takes Your Privacy Seriously.

 Brave has even added their own native crypto wallet to their browser, integrating your portfolios with several other dApps.
 A version of the wallet has also been released as a mobile app for early testing.
 According to documentation, the wallet reduces CPU and memory usage while adding features important for any crypto wallet.

-Benefits of Brave’s native wallet:
+Benefits of Brave’s native crypto wallet:

 - Open license